NovaLynxie/CoraBot_Main/README.md

+***WARNING!
+CoraBot v4.x.x is still in alpha stages!
+It may be broken or not work at all due to continuous developmental changes!
+Please remain on CoraBot v3 at this time.***
 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
 CoraBot Discord.JS bot for managing your discord guild or community server!